 - Build walls against people who don’t respect you.
 Forgive them but let them go.

-4. Silence heals
+4. Silence heals a restless mind

 At least once a day, for an hour and a half, two hours, you need to bathe yourself in absolute silence.